Medical Policy: 07.01.65

 Symptoms currently significantly limiting ambulation

-Osteochondral autografpting/allografting for the knee is considered investigational when the above conditions are not met.
+Osteochondral autografting/allografting for the knee is considered investigational when the above criteria is not met.

 Osteochondral autografting for all other joints, including but not limited to: shoulder, elbow, and talar, and any indications other than those listed above, is considered investigational.
 The success rate and longevity in other joints have not been proven at this time.
 There is limited evidence in the form of randomized control studies to demonstrate the benefit for treating any other joint problems except those of the articular surfaces of the knee.

-Treatment of focal articular cartilage lesions with allogeneic minced cartilage/biopaste is considered investigational (for example DeNOVO NT, BioCartilage® (Arthrex))
+Treatment of focal articular cartilage lesions with allogeneic minced cartilage/biopaste is considered investigational (for example DeNOVO NT, BioCartilage® (Arthrex)/Arthrex OATS).

 Non-autologous mosaicplasty using resorbable synthetic bone filler materials (including but not limited to plugs and granules) to repair osteochondral defects of the knee or ankle is considered investigational. (for example PolyGraft, TruFit BGS Plugs or granules)